 NIHL is a kind of sensorineural hearing loss and occurs in 23 percent of people over the age of 65.
 Unlike all other forms of hearing loss, hearing loss caused by noise can be avoided altogether.
-Here, we look specifically at a hearing loss caused by noise, the causes, and what can be done to prevent it.
+Here, we look specifically at the causese of noise-induced hearing loss, tips for preventing hearing loss, and how we can treat hearing loss.

 Our auditory system serves one of our body’s most complex and fascinating functions.
 To better understand the noise-induced hearing loss, a basic understanding of how good hearing works is essential.